 Engineering might have negative consequences in the future that we cannot foresee or might force a monopoly on larger companies producing GMO foods.
 It is not a simple topic to discover.

 Engineering is still the subject of frequent, heated debate about the potential ethics, economics, and social consequences.
 Is it the answer to a more eco-friendly future, or could it create some of the biggest problems for future generations?

 Is genetic engineering good or bad?

+The straight answer isn’t a simple yes-or-no answer.
+We need to look thoroughly at its pros and cons.
 Here are 20 important genetic engineering pros and cons to know.